2026 Schedule of Events

 FRIDAY, JULY 24

-with Master Maine Guide Alexandra Bennett & Ecologist Amy Wilszek
+with Master Maine Guide and Naturalist Alexandra Bennett & Ecologist Amy Wilczek

 Time to Be Set, Location: Mt.
 Kineo, Rockwood, Maine,

-We will meet at the Rockwood Boat Landing to be shuttled over to Kineo
+We will meet at the Rockwood Boat Landing to be shuttled over to Mt.
+Kineo.

 FRIDAY, JULY 24